MundoDele Spanish Grammar

 Spanish reporting verbs: decir que, contar que, preguntar si, responder que.

-Why learn reporting verbs with MundoDele?
+Why reporting verbs matter

 The key idea is simple: dice que viene reports a statement, pregunta si vienes reports a yes/no question, and pregunta cuándo vienes reports an information question.

-How to use this page
+How to use this Spanish reporting verbs guide

 Use this page to understand how Spanish reports speech and questions.
 First learn the main reporting verbs.
 Then study the three core patterns: verb + que, preguntar si and preguntar + question word.
 Finally, compare direct and indirect speech.